RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Parallel Bus:** An electronic computer pathway (bus) that can send 8 bits at a time over synchronized separate lines, as opposed to 1 bit at a time, like a serial bus.

-**Parallel Port: Old slow port that uses a DB 25 connector.
+**Parallel Port:** Old slow port that uses a DB 25 connector.
 Was the standard for many years for printers, so it’s sometimes referred to as a printer port.

+**Parity Checking:** Storing an extra bit with and based on each byte in memory or during serial transmission.
+When a byte is accessed, the validity of the parity bit is checked.
+If the check shows an error, the byte is rejected or the system halted because there is no way to determine the nature of the error.

+**Parked:** When the print head is in the locked, resting position.

+**Passcode Lock:** A common way to unlock devices that is typically a 4 or 6 digit numeric passcode.

+**Passive Hub:** A type of hub that electrically connects all network ports together.
+This type of hub is not powered.

+**passwd:** A Linux command that changes the password for a user account.

+**Password Manager:** A software that manages username and password combinations for various websites and resources.

+**Password Policy:** An internal policy that dictates how passwords are created and handled for an organization.

+**Patch Cable:** Twisted pair networking cable, also known as a straight through cable.
+Both ends of the cable have the same pin order.
+Used to attach computers to hubs.

+**Patch Panel:** A large hub that is rack mounted and that houses multiple connections for computers but possesses no network intelligence.